6 must visit Leh Ladakh Palaces before they disappear

 The Shey Monastery houses a 7.5-meter high statue of Lord Buddha Sakyamuni which is gold plated and studded with precious gems.
 The lamp lit in front of the statue is believed to hold enough butter, to keep it lit for a year.

 Location: 15 km away from Leh city on the Stok road.

 Reached by: Car

 The Stok Palace was built by King Teswang Tundup Namgyal in 1825 and the last king of Ladakh died here in 1974.
-A part of Palace is a living museum which includes Kings Room, Queen’s room, Palace Gompa and traditional Kitchen and is open to the visitors for fixed hours.
-The Kings room has a crown, silver chortens, Chestnut coins and the beautiful traditional Thangkas.
-The Queens room has a crown, beautifully studded headdress of Queen known as Perak, and the necklace of Balti Princess Gyal Khatun.
+A part of the Palace is a living museum that includes Kings Room, Queen’s room, Palace Gompa and traditional Kitchen and is open to the visitors for fixed hours.
+The King’s room has a crown, silver chortens, Chestnut coins, and the beautiful traditional Thangkas.
+The Queens Room has a crown, beautifully studded headdress of Queen known as Perak, and the necklace of Balti Princess Gyal Khatun.
 In Ladakhi Kitchen there are traditional utensils, clay pots and low height tables for dining.
 The Palace Gompa contains some ritual dance masks and Frescoes.
 The Stok Palace has a huge open courtyard and a rooftop cafeteria offering splendid valley views to the visitors.

-The Stol Palace hosts annual dance festival “Stok Guru Tseshu” every year in December – January.
+The Stol Palace hosts the annual dance festival “Stok Guru Tseshu” every year in December – January.

 6. Zamskhang Palace in Nubra Valley